croosen/css-toolbox/README.md

 # CSS Toolbox

+**update** take the nagiri branch for the em-based toolbox (not Bootstrap based).
+It's more flexible, and more inline with new standards.
+I use it in combination with Susy.

 CSS Toolbox contains Bootstrap-based, ready to use classes to speed up front-end development.
 Where Bootstrap is made to develop horizontal grids, CSS Toolbox takes care of the vertical grid, paddings and margins.
 In addition I have filled CSS Toolbox with some helpful text-, block- and font-helper classes.

 ### Dependencies